-In all unexcused absences the following guidelines will be followed for grading purposes:
+In all unexcused absences, the following guidelines will be followed for grading purposes:

-- Teachers may, on an individual basis, work with students who have unexcused absences to complete work for full or reduced credit.
-This includes tests and quizzes. - If a student is considered a truant by the standard set by the State of Illinois, then credit will be given for work missed if made up during the next five-hour Saturday detention in session.
+• If a student is considered a truant by the standard set by the State of Illinois, then credit will be given for work missed if made up during the next five-hour Saturday detention in session.
 Tutoring and/or help will not be given during this detention.
 This only applies to the days missed after the student is officially designated as a truant.

-Students shall be permitted no more than seven excused absences, including vacations, per school year based upon parental/legal guardian confirmation for the reasons of the absence.
+Students shall be permitted no more than seven excused absences, including vacations, per school year, based upon parental/legal guardian confirmation for the reasons of the absence.
 After the student has been excused seven times in one school year, additional excused absences for illnesses may only be verified through a written medical statement from a physician.
 A letter from the school will provide notice that the seven absences have been met or exceeded.

-Other excused absences will be limited to death in the family, a family emergency requiring the absence of the student (this must be approved by the administrator at the building level), religious reasons that prohibit attendance for a given time or other reasons determined by the administration.
+Other excused absences will be limited to death in the family, a family emergency requiring the absence of the student (this must be approved by the administrator at the building level), religious reasons that prohibit attendance for a given time, or other reasons determined by the administration.
 The parent/legal guardian must verify the reasons for such absences.
 If a student is sent home due to illness documented by school personnel or if a student absence is verified by a doctor's excuse before the student has reached the limit of seven days (or classes) of excused absences, that absence will not count toward the seven days permitted by this section.
-If the student was sent home by the school personnel due to a fever, he or she will not be penalized with an unexcused or excused absence (will not be counted as one of the seven parent excused absences) the following day in order to remain home fever free for 24 hours.
+If the student was sent home from school with fever, vomiting, diarrhea or at the nurse/administrator discretion, they will not be penealized with an unexcused absence and will not count toward the 7 parent excused absences.
+The following day may also be included in instances of fever, vomiting, or diarrhea.

-All doctor notes need to be turned in a timely manner or the administration has the discretion not to accept the doctor note.
+All doctor notes need to be turned in a timely manner, or the administration has the discretion not to accept the doctor's note.
 For extended absences, the administration may ask for updated documentation of the absence.